Donald Smith (tenor)

-Donald Sydney Smith OBE (27 July 1920 – 1 December 1998) was an Australian operatic tenor.
+Donald Sydney Smith OBE (27 July 1920 – 1 December 1998) was an Australian operatic tenor, called "the most popular star in the history of the Australian Opera" and "the second Caruso".

 Early life and education

 Donald Sydney Smith was born in Bundaberg, Queensland, on 27 July 1920.

-Smith's early schooling and education was spasmodic, and at around 10 years old, while in 4th grade primary school, he was removed from school by his parents to help work on his family's milk run and dairy property.
+Smith's early schooling was spasmodic, and at around 10 years old, while in 4th grade primary school, he was removed from school by his parents to help work on his family's milk run and dairy property.

-At around the age of 12 years old he was sentenced to the notorious Westbrook Farm Home for boys (outside Toowoomba), where he spent some seven months for allegedly stealing and "joy riding" in a friend's sister's boyfriend's motor vehicle with some of his mates.
-It is understood that Smith was the only youth in the group who was able to drive a motor vehicle, which he learned to do helping his father deliver milk on the family milk run.
-Smith was subsequently released into the care of relatives of his mother a Mr Leslie Robertson in Toowoomba and he then went to live with them in Brisbane.
-The circumstances of Smith's trial and sentence have never been detailed.
+At around the age of 12 years old he was convicted of illegal use of a motor vehicle and sent to Westbrook Farm Home for boys It is said that Smith was the only youth in the group who was able to drive a motor vehicle, having learned while helping his father deliver milk.
+Smith was subsequently released into the care of relatives of his mother, a Mr Leslie Robertson in Toowoomba, and he then went to live with them in Brisbane.

-During the period after Smith's release from Westbrook, in his early teenage years, he continued to educate himself whilst working as a sugar cane cutter on properties in and around the Bundaberg area.
+After Smith's release from Westbrook, he continued to educate himself whilst working as a sugar cane cutter on properties in and around the Bundaberg area.
 At the age of 16 he gained his first employment with the Bundaberg Millaquin Sugar Mill and started training as a sugar chemist.